This article originally appeared on VICE UK.

 The only problem is that it's long been pretty rare.
-In the past, searches on Amazon have revealed used copies for upwards of £100, and I was never crazy enough to buy one of those.
-However, listings appeared for new copies on the 1st of April, of all days – but a joke it was not.
+In the past, searches on Amazon have revealed used copies for upwards of $150, and I was never crazy enough to buy one of those.
+However, listings appeared for new copies on April 1, of all days—but a joke it was not.
 Some websites limited purchases to two per customer, knowing how much people would want this game.
 At the time of writing there are seven copies left on Amazon UK, so good luck.
 (And as of publication, it's out of stock.)

 I was left wondering if there was a better way.
 What if Sherlock Holmes Consulting Detective were converted into a video game?
 Then people could download it whenever they liked.
 Recently I've been playing board games that have come across to mobile formats to see how well they work.
 Would a game like Ticket to Ride, a classic and a must have for any board gamer, hold up on a little screen?
 I was unsure at first, but the short answer is: yes.